-- 14. Step 1 Contacting Public Authorities: If the complaint involves a minor or involves any other violation of federal or state criminal law, the person making the complaint is urged to contact the police or the Hawai'i Department of Human Services immediately.
-The pastor, principal, supervisor or diocesan official who first knows of the complaint will verify that public authorities have been contacted or, if necessary, will make the report him or herself.
+- 14. Step 1 Contacting Public Authorities: If the complaint involves a minor or involves any other violation of federal or state criminal law,3 the person making the complaint is urged to contact the police or the Hawai'i Department of Human Services immediately.4 The pastor, principal, supervisor or diocesan official who first knows of the complaint will verify that public authorities have been contacted or, if necessary, will make the report him or herself.
 The pastor, principal, supervisor or diocesan official will then inform the bishop regarding when and which public authorities have been notified. - 15.
 All involved are urged to cooperate fully with all public authorities investigating a complaint. - 16.
 Step 2 Reporting to the Bishop: All allegations of sexual misconduct are to be reported to the bishop.
 If pastors, principals or other supervisors first receive the allegation, they will forward the complaint to the bishop. - 17.
 The complainant might be the subject of the alleged misconduct or a third party (e.g., a parent, teacher or coworker).
-If the person making the complaint is a third party, then the procedures below apply, as appropriate, to both the party lodging the complaint and to the subject of the alleged misconduct. - 18.
-The complaint to the bishop should ordinarily be made in writing and seek to include the following information at a minimum: - the identity of the accused - the nature of the acts - the date and place of the acts - the names of witnesses - any special circumstances surrounding the acts (e.g., use of drugs or alcohol, force or threats, gifts or promises) - 19.
-The written report must be signed by the complainant and notarized by an ecclesiastical or public notary.
-If the complaint is lodged orally, the complaint will be put in writing by the person receiving the complaint and then signed by the complainant and notarized by an ecclesiastical or public notary. - 20.
-If a complainant refuses to sign a written statement because he or she wishes to remain anonymous, the complainant will be cautioned that his or her identity will ultimately have to be revealed to the accused because of the right of defense of the accused (canon 1620, 7°).
-(The name of the complainant is not revealed to the accused in situations involving the sacrament of penance.) - 21.
-If the complaint comes from a third party or an anonymous source and the subject of alleged misconduct is unwilling to make a complaint or participate in an investigation by ecclesiastical authorities, it should be made clear to the subject of alleged misconduct that this may make it difficult for the diocese to pursue the investigation and take effective action to respond and to protect others.
+If the person making the complaint is a third party, then the procedures below apply, as appropriate, to both the party lodging the complaint and to the subject of the alleged misconduct.

-&lt;sup>3 See Appendix 2 for the Hawai'i Sexual Assault Statutes to determine when public authorities should be contacted.
+3 See Appendix 2 for the Hawai'i Sexual Assault Statutes to determine when public authorities should be contacted.
 Consult a civil attorney for advice if needed.

-&lt;sup>4 This reporting is in addition to civil requirements that apply to mandated reporters (see Appendix 3 regarding minors and Appendix 4 regarding vulnerable adults).
+4 This reporting is in addition to civil requirements that apply to mandated reporters (see Appendix 3 regarding minors and Appendix 4 regarding vulnerable adults).